The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained in

 cell location is called a digital camera pixel.
 For the record, there are one million pixels in a megapixel.

-Digital Single Lens Reflex cameras like the Nikon D5300 have larger image sensors than a digital compact camera like
+Digital SLR cameras like the Nikon D5300 have larger image sensors than a digital compact camera like the Canon

-the Canon Powershot ELPH 130 HS.
-The larger sensors produce larger pixels which leads to higher quality images.
+cameras produce larger pixels which leads to higher quality images.
+However, the image sensors found in the other

 The colors and light intensity for each of the millions of individual pixels appear to be blended together when we view